prepare.blog

 Write the plan.
 Print the contact cards.
 Fill some water bottles.
 Schedule a drill within 30 days.
 That sequence — done this week — puts your family ahead of the majority of American households.

-In my years of FEMA-trained response work, I’ve never once met a family who regretted being prepared.
-I’ve met plenty who regretted assuming they had more time.
+In my years of field response work, I’ve never once met a family who regretted being prepared.
+I’ve met plenty who wished they’d started sooner.

 The Complete Prepper's Reference